Flagging weaker growth, Mexico central bank cuts interest rate again

 In a Reuters poll, 23 of 24 analysts forecast the quarter of a percentage point cut - which brought the overnight lending rate to its lowest point in more than two years.

+Goldman Sachs, in an research note to clients, said it expects Banxico to “continue to cut” rates throughout the first half of 2020.

+“After all policy rate remains still considerably restrictive/contractionary,” the note added, saying the current rate was “at least 100bp above neutral”.

-Headline inflation, the inflation outlook, greater economic slack, and the recent behavior of external and domestic yield curves were taken into account in the decision by all five of Banxico’s board members to lower the rate, the bank said in its post-meeting statement.
+Headline inflation, the inflation outlook, greater economic slack, and the recent behavior of external and domestic yield curves were taken into account in the decision by all five of Banxico’s board members to lower the rate, the bank said in a statement.

 Headline and core inflation are expected to be “moderately above” the forecasts the bank published in its last quarterly report, the bank added.